$\mathbb{H}^{p,q}$-convex cocompactness and higher higher Teichm\"uller spaces: Introduction

 \subsection{Weakly spacelike $p$-graphs with proper cocompact group actions}

-In order to prove Theorem~\ref{thm:main}, we introduce the notion of a \emph{weakly spacelike $p$-graph} in~$\H^{p,q}$: this is a closed subset of~$\H^{p,q}$, homeomorphic to~$\R^p$, on which no two distinct points are in timelike position (see Definition~\ref{def:weakly-sp-gr} and Remark~\ref{r.contractible}).
+In order to prove Theorem~\ref{thm:main}, we introduce the notion of a \emph{weakly spacelike $p$-graph} in~$\H^{p,q}$: this is a closed subset of~$\H^{p,q}$, homeomorphic to~$\R^p$, on which no two distinct points are in timelike position, or equivalently which meets every totally negative $q$-dimensional projective subspace of $\P(\R^{p,q+1})$ in a unique point (see Definition~\ref{def:weakly-sp-gr}, Proposition~\ref{prop:weakly-sp-gr-is-a-graph}, and Remark~\ref{r.contractible}).
 The class of weakly spacelike $p$-graphs includes in particular all $p$-dimensional connected complete \emph{spacelike submanifolds} of~$\H^{p,q}$ (\ie immersed $C^1$ submanifolds $M$ such that the restriction of the pseudo-Riemannian metric of $\H^{p,q}$ to $TM$ is Riemannian), but this class is larger since we allow $M$ to not be $C^1$, and the restriction of the metric to only be positive semi-definite.
 Given a weakly spacelike $p$-graph $M\subset\H^{p,q}$, we can consider its boundary at infinity $\L = \di M := \ov{M} \cap \di\H^{p,q}$ and associate to it a convex open subset $\Om(\L)$ of~$\H^{p,q}$: for $p\geq 2$ this is the set of points of~$\H^{p,q}$ that see every point of~$\L$ in a spacelike direction (Notation~\ref{not:Omega-Lambda} and Lemma~\ref{lem:Omega-Lambda-convex}).
 In the Lorentzian case where $q=1$, the set $\Om(\L)$ is called the \emph{invisible domain} of~$\L$.

 Our proof of Theorem~\ref{thm:main} is based on a study of discrete subgroups of $\PO(p,q+1)$ acting properly discontinuously and cocompactly on weakly spacelike $p$-graphs in~$\H^{p,q}$.
 In particular, we characterize $\H^{p,q}$-convex cocompactness as follows.